junxit/us-congress-bills-116/bill.md

   >       - **(iii)** A description of how the multistakeholder workforce partnership would leverage the programs and objectives of the National Initiative for Cybersecurity Education, such as the Cybersecurity Workforce Framework and the strategic plan of such initiative.
   >       - **(iv)** A description of how employers in the community will be recruited to support internships, apprenticeships, or cooperative education programs in conjunction with providers of education and training.
 Inclusion of programs that seek to include women, minorities, or veterans is encouraged.
   >       - **(v)** A definition of the metrics that will be used to measure the success of the efforts of the regional alliance or partnership under the agreement.
-  >     - **(C)** *Priority consideration* In awarding financial assistance under subparagraph (A), the Director shall give priority consideration to a regional alliance or partnership that includes an institution of higher education that is designated as a National Center of Academic Excellence in Cybersecurity or which receives an award under the Federal Cyber Scholarship for Service program located in the State or region of the regional alliance or partnership.
+  >     - **(C)** *Priority consideration* In awarding financial assistance under subparagraph (A)paragraph (3)(A), the Director shall give priority consideration to a regional alliance or partnership that includes an institution of higher education that is designated as a National Center of Academic Excellence in Cybersecurity or which receives an award under the Federal Cyber Scholarship for Service program located in the State or region of the regional alliance or partnership.
   >   - **(5)** *Audits* Each cooperative agreement for which financial assistance is awarded under paragraph (3) shall be subject to audit requirements under part 200 of title 2, Code of Federal Regulations (relating to uniform administrative requirements, cost principles, and audit requirements for Federal awards), or successor regulation.
   >   - **(6)** *Reports*
   >     - **(A)** *In general* Upon completion of a cooperative agreement under paragraph (1), the regional alliance or partnership that participated in the agreement shall submit to the Director a report on the activities of the regional alliance or partnership under the agreement, which may include training and education outcomes.